steveschofield/build-beginner-ethical-hacking-environment/cybersecurity-mentoring-notes/README.md

 # **CyberSecurity Ethical Hacker Lessons**

 Load up a hypervisor; Hyper-V on win10/11 or VMware Workstation or VMware fusion.
-I prefer these two as well as Virtualbox is an option
+I prefer these two as well as Virtualbox is an option.

+After you manually setup each a few times, use an automation tool like Vagrant or template.

  1 - Setup Ubuntu Server